Dani Clos: Karting

-Born in Barcelona, Clos was a fairly successful karter at the ICA Junior level of karting, winning firstly the Catalan district of the Spanish ICA Junior Championship in 2001, beating a field including the brother of former Formula Three Euroseries rival Daniel Campos-Hull, Oliver.
-Success continued in 2002, when Dani won the Copa Campeones Trophy and finished 10th in the Italian Open Masters, against a top-quality field of drivers including Nico Hülkenberg, Sébastien Buemi, Nelson Panciatici, Oliver Oakes and Buemi's cousin Natacha Gachnang amongst others.
+Born in Barcelona, Clos competed at the ICA Junior level of karting.
+His first win was at the Catalan district of the Spanish ICA Junior Championship in 2001.
+In 2002 Clos won the Copa Campeones Trophy and finished tenth in the overall season standings for the Italian Open Masters.
+The 2002 season included several drivers who would go onto notable success such as Nico Hülkenberg, Sébastien Buemi, Nelson Panciatici, Oliver Oakes and Buemi's cousin, Natacha Gachnang.

-2003 was by far and away his best year of karting, winning both the prestigious Andrea Margutti Trophy equipped with an MGM Racing Birel beating Miguel Molina and Jules Bianchi to the flag, and the Spanish ICA Junior Championship, along with placings of 6th in the Italian Open Masters and 11th in the European Championship.
-2004 saw a move up to Formula A, but he decided to dovetail it with a campaign in the Formula Junior 1600 series in Spain.
+By far and away Clos' best year of karting was 2003.
+Equipped with an MGM Racing Birel, he won both the prestigious Andrea Margutti Trophy, beating Miguel Molina and Jules Bianchi to the flag, as well as the Spanish ICA Junior Championship.
+He also placed sixth in the Italian Open Masters and 11th in the European Championship.
+In 2004 Clos moved up to Formula A, but he decided to dovetail it with a campaign in the Formula Junior 1600 series in Spain.
 He would finish 36th in the Formula A European Championship, with a solitary point.
 He called time on his karting career after a 30th place in the 2005 Margutti Trophy.

 Formula Junior 1600 Spain

 Clos made the move into single-seaters in 2004, with a campaign in the Formula Junior 1600 championship.
-Clos adapted to the cars very well, and ended up a solid 4th place in the championship behind Michael Herck, Marco Barba and Arturo Llobell, with one win and four podiums along the way.
+Clos adapted to the cars very well, and ended up a solid fourth place in the championship behind Michael Herck, Marco Barba and Arturo Llobell, with one win and four podiums along the way.